 Who Should Apply

-The Jewel Gallery is a small, 270 square foot rectangular exhibition space in the Coconino Center for the Arts.
 The Center attracts over 30,000 visitors each year; the primary reason for visits to the Center is to view art work in the two galleries.
 Opening Receptions often attract 300-600 people.
 Jewel Gallery exhibitions are always aligned chronologically with Main Gallery exhibitions so that the openings are on the same night and audiences are shared.

 The Coconino Center for the Arts is located at 2300 North Fort Valley Road (Highway 180).
 CCA is on the way to several Arizona attractions such as the Grand Canyon, Museum of Northern Arizona, and the Arizona Snowbowl.
 The facility includes a 4,000 square foot art Main Gallery and an indoor amphitheater that seats 200.

 Please keep in mind that while the application asks several questions, your proposal does not need to be “polished,” nor does it need to answer all questions.
-The Arts Advisory Council, which reviews these proposals, views the Jewel Gallery as an opportunity for artists at any career stage to show their work to a sophisticated audience in Northern Arizona.
+The Arts Advisory Council, which reviews these proposals, views the Jewel Galleries as an opportunity for artists at any career stage to show their work to a sophisticated audience in Northern Arizona.
 The most important aspects of your application will be the quality of the art work images submitted, and the quality and appropriateness of the exhibition concept.